CassidyLe98/Thesis_KalmanFilters/Unscented_KFs/Albers/README.md

 # Albers
 We provide the MATLAB code for implementing the unscented Kalman filter (UKF) on a biological model, specifically a type 2 diabetes model used by [Albers et al](https://www.researchgate.net/publication/328266432_Mechanistic_machine_learning_How_data_assimilation_leverages_physiologic_knowledge_using_Bayesian_inference_to_forecast_the_future_infer_the_present_and_phenotype) and originally proposed by [Sturis et al](https://www.deepdyve.com/lp/the-american-physiological-society/computer-model-for-mechanisms-underlying-ultradian-oscillations-of-mtFTaWd2v1).
 The code files rely on MATLAB's built-in `unscentedKalmanFilter` function.
 For details on this function, please see [MATLAB's documentation](https://www.mathworks.com/help/control/ref/unscentedkalmanfilter.html) for it.
+A thorough explanation of this implementation is detailed in **Chapter 7.3** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

 For these files, the MATLAB version used was R2016b, though any version after R2016b should also work.